Rafe2001/Amazon_Review_Analysis/README.md

-# Amazon Review Analysis using Vader,RoBERTa and NLTK
+# Amazon Reviews Analysis using Vader,RoBERTa and NLTK

 This project aims to analyze Amazon reviews using two different approaches: Vader sentiment analysis and RoBERTa-based sentiment classification.
 The project utilizes Natural Language Processing (NLP) techniques to extract insights and sentiment from customer reviews on Amazon.